-To qualify for the EAPs under the UNIVERSITAS Plan, the beneficiary must pursue an eligible educational program.
-If you cancel your plan before maturity, or if the beneficiary does not pursue eligible studies within the prescribed period, the beneficiary will not be entitled to EAPs.
+To qualify for EAPs payable by the REFLEX Plan, the beneficiary must pursue eligible studies.
+If you cancel your plan before maturity or if the beneficiary does not pursue eligible studies within the prescribed period, the beneficiary will not be entitled to any EAPs.